refinedev/refine/documentation/docs/api-reference/core/hooks/accessControl/useCan.md

 ## Performance

 As the number of points that checks for access control in your app increases the performance of your app may take a hit especially if its access control involves remote endpoints.
 Caching the access control checks helps a great deal.
-Since **refine** uses react-query it can be easily done configuring [`staleTime` and `cacheTime`](https://react-query.tanstack.com/reference/useQuery) properties.
+Since **refine** uses [TanStack Query][tanstack-query] it can be easily done configuring [`staleTime` and `cacheTime`][query-options] properties.

 ```ts
 import { useCan } from "@pankod/refine-core";